How Much Does Amazon Relay Insurance Cost in 2026?Price + Discounts

 2) MVR/PSP, Claims, and Violations (Yes, Even “Minor” Ones)

-• Speeding, following too close, and preventable accidents can hit hard at renewal.
+• Speeding, following too close, and preventable accidents can hit hard at renewal — your MVR/PSP tells underwriters exactly what your risk looks like.

 • Even a single claim can reduce carrier appetite and raise rates.